How do I find the best travel insurance?

 - Have received an average or above policy score (see table for current average score) and a customer score of 70% or above.

 Click on the WRPs in the table below to see full details of its customer score and policy elements.
-Table updated every six months.
-Next updated in May 2018.
-For more information about individual policies, read our travel insurance company reviews.
+Table last updated in May 2019.
+Next updated in May 2020.